 Consulting online resources, he decides to completely outsource his data store and shop interface to the Cloud, where he can use the elasticity and scalability offered by it.
 He decides however not to outsource the management interface and continues hosting it on premises.
-The new architecture of the Web shop is shown in Figure 2.
+The new architecture of the Web shop is shown in Fig. 1b.
 While the new Web shop fulfils the expectations in terms of computational resources in periods of increased activity, the owner is very quickly faced with a new problem: fulfilling the orders depends on the link between the management interface and the data store on the Cloud.
 Frequent network failures in this link force the stock managers to wait before processing an order, essentially creating a bottleneck in the application.
+In the following sections we are going to discuss how the shop owner (or more specifically, the application designer on his behalf) would have been able to foresee this problem before actually implementing the application.